kkuchta/kkuchta.github.com/README.md

 # Personal Site

 Just a blog and with some project pages and contact info.
+This is now quite a few years old and very much does not reflect what I think is good frontend design or code.
+At the very least, I'd rewrite this using css flexbox instead of bootstrap, were I writing this from scratch.
+That may yet happen if I have the free time to rebuild this whole ting.

 ## Use